"Taking care of people

 What else drives Dan?
 Philanthropic work.
 Some of his efforts include:

 - Supporting ErinoakKids Centre fundraising campaigns and initiatives that recognize the achievements of youth involved in the centre’s programs and services,

 - Establishing a scholarship in his mother’s name for students enrolled in an Prosthetics & Orthotics program at George Brown College,

 - Awarding scholarships to students who want to get their Master’s degree in Rehabilitation Science in conjunction with completing their diploma in Orthotics and Prosthetics,

 - Providing sponsorship for educational publications such as the Atlas of Spinal Orthotics.

 Dan’s efforts have been well recognized by the healthcare profession.
 In 2014, ErinoakKids presented him with the Tall Tree Award for his work as an ambassador and supporter of the organization.
 The metaphor of a tall tree connects well to Dan’s philanthropy work, because his aim to support and nurture those around him with a deep-rooted system of values that allow them to grow into their greatest potential.

-Dan graduated from the University of Guelph in 1981 with a Honors Bachelors degree in Kinesiology.
-After completing the Clinical Methods in Prosthetics and Orthotics program at George Brown College, he became a Certified Orthotist in 1985.
-He has been the President and owner of the company since it’s inception in 1988.
+Dan graduated from the University of Guelph in 1981 with a bachelor’s degree in Kinesiology.
+He became a Certified Orthotist in 1985, after completing the Clinical Methods in Prosthetics & Orthotics program at George Brown College.